MakeSchool-Tutorials/Tweet-Generator/P7-Hash-Table/content.md

 Where to Go From Here
 ==
 Finished already?
 Is your code clean, readable, and well tested?
 No?
 Ok, go do that first.
 Then, expand the interface for your hash table to match that of [Python's built in dictionary](https://docs.python.org/2.7/library/stdtypes.html#mapping-types-dict).
-Your hash table should support many of the most commonly used features of a regular dictionary, like the `items` method to get a list all keys and values.
+Your hash table should support many of the most commonly used features of a regular dictionary, like the `items` method to get a list of key-value pairs.
+You can also add several magic methods to allow dict-like subscripting syntax.

 Consider how you calculate the **length** of the hash table.
 Do you traverse through all buckets each time the `length` method is called?
 Is this efficient?
 Is it necessary?
 Consider an alternative approach that doesn't require bucket traversal and implement it.
 Benchmark its running time against the first approach on small hash tables and large ones.